-Boswellia serrata is a plant commonly used traditional medicine for its antiin inflammatory properties.
-Extracts of Boswellia serrata have been shown to have a potent anti-inflammatory effect, making it an attractive candidate for the development of anti-inflammatory drugs.
+Boswellia serrata is a plant commonly used traditional medicine for its inflammatory properties.
+Extracts Boswellia serrata have been shown to have a potent anti-inflammatory effect, making it an attractive candidate for the development of anti-inflammatory drugs.
 However, the poor bioavailability of Boswellia serrata extract has limited its therapeutic potential [5].

 The aim of this study is to formulate and develop Boswellia serrata extract-loaded microspheres for targeted delivery of antiinflammatory agents.
-By encapsulating Boswellia serrata extract in microspheres, it may be possible to improve its efficacy, side effects. enhance reduce and its bioavailability [6].
+By encapsulating Boswellia serrata extract in microspheres, it may be possible to improve its efficacy, reduce side effects, and enhance its bioavailability [6].
 This study will provide new insights into the potential of Boswellia serrata extract-loaded microspheres for the treatment of inflammatory disorders and contribute to the development of new antiinflammatory drugs [7].

-The objective of this study is to formulate and develop Boswellia serrata extract-loaded microspheres for targeted delivery of antiinflammatory agents.
+The objective of this study is to formulate and develop Boswellia serrata extractloaded microspheres for targeted delivery of anti-inflammatory agents.
 The study aims to optimize the formulation process to produce microspheres with high drug loading efficiency and sustained release properties [8].
-The study will also evaluate the in vitro and in vivo performance of the microspheres, including their stability, drug release profile, and efficacy in reducing inflammation.
+The study will also evaluate the in vitro and vivo performance of microspheres, including their stability, drug release profile, and efficacy in reducing inflammation.
 The overall goal of the study is to demonstrate the potential of Boswellia serrata extract-loaded microspheres as a novel and effective approach for the treatment of inflammatory disorders [9].